Baron Corbin: Personal life

 Pestock married Rochelle Roman in 2017.
 They reside in Tampa, Florida, and have two daughters.

 As a tribute to his father, who died in 2008 from Creutzfeldt–Jakob disease, Pestock wears his father's wedding ring on a necklace.
-He is known for his numerous tattoos which include portraits of his father and grandfather on his leg, full sleeve tattoos on his left arm that include clocks representing family members' birthdays, as well as tattoos memorializing his friends Ryan Dunn and Zachary Hartwell, members of the Jackass crew who died in a car crash in June 2011.
+He is known for his numerous tattoos, some of which include portraits of his father and grandfather on his leg, full sleeve tattoos on his left arm that include clocks representing family members' birthdays, and tattoos memorializing his friends Ryan Dunn and Zachary Hartwell (members of the Jackass crew who died in a car crash in June 2011).

+Pestock is close friends with fellow wrestlers Tyler Breeze and Shawn Spears, singer Tommy Vext (who performed the "I Bring the Darkness" entrance music used by the Baron Corbin character from 2017 until 2021), and WWE commentator Pat McAfee (with the two previously being teammates on the Indianapolis Colts as rookies, during which time they roomed together and bonded over their love of wrestling).

-Pestock has credited Bill DeMott, Corey Graves, Billy Gunn, Kane, and Dusty Rhodes with helping him develop his wrestling gimmick.
-He is close friends with fellow wrestlers Matthew Clement and Shawn Spears.
-After shaving his head in June 2018, he donated his ponytail to charity.
+After shaving his head in June 2018, Pestock donated his hair to charity.
+He is a Kansas City Chiefs supporter.

-Pestock is good friends with heavy metal singer Tommy Vext, who sang Pestock's theme song "I Bring the Darkness" from 2017 until 2021.

-Pestock is a Kansas City Chiefs fan.
-He is good friends with Pat McAfee, having been teammates at the Indianapolis Colts and lived together during their rookie year.
-They bonded over their love for wrestling.